How Do I Make a Design?

 Once you have created your design, you can analyse the air flows in your existing duct layout with the

-Solve Air Flows tool (), or have
+Solve Air Flows tool (

 ).